Whian Whian mountain biking trails

 With 6 trails to choose from, there’s something for all ages and experience levels.
 Families will enjoy the shorter 1 to 2hr loops starting from Telephone Road carpark.
 Cycle along Baldwin Road and be sure to take the short detour to check out beautiful Quondong Falls.

 From Rummery Park campground try the 1.5hr loop starting on Eastern Boundary Trail.
 It has steep sections but rewards you with views of Minyon Falls.
 Take care because cars share the Minyon Drive section.

-Advanced mountain bikers can tackle the 4 to 5 hour one-way trail from Rummery Park campground.
+Advanced riders can tackle the 4 to 5 hour one-way trail from Rummery Park campground.
 Head up Peates Mountain Road and enjoy spectacular cliff top views of Wanganui Gorge and the waterfall at Goonengerry Escarpment.
 You’ll ride the park’s highest track before descending to Rocky Creek Dam for pickup.

-Base yourself at Rummery Park campground if you’re keen for more cycling and walking adventures in these neighbouring parks.
+Base yourself at Rummery Park campground if you’re keen for more riding and walking adventures in these neighbouring parks.

 - Alstonville office

 - Monday to Friday, 8:30am to 4:30pm